A paradise on Canada’s west coast, there are so many amazing things to do on Vancouver Island for adventurers and mindful travellers.

 Taking the Vancouver Island ferry to Victoria or Nanaimo is a fabulous way to get to see more of British Columbia’s amazing scenery.
 You might even get lucky and spot a pod of killer whales during the crossing.

-Now that you’ve entered, read on to discover…
+Read on to discover…

 11 of Our Favourite Things to do on Vancouver Island